-Early in the semester, before formal evaluations are conducted, the Cooperating Teacher is encouraged to observe and evaluate the Student Teacher informally.
-An informal evaluation of instruction provides the opportunity for "practice" observations that will assist the student teacher in preparing for the formal evaluations of instruction that the cooperating teacher, Cooperating Principal, and University Supervisor conduct using the evaluation of classroom instruction Form.
+Cooperating Teacher Handbook revised January 2018 Early in the semester, before formal evaluations are conducted, the Cooperating Teacher is encouraged to observe and evaluate the Student Teacher informally.
+An informal evaluation of instruction provides the opportunity for "practice" observations and substantive feedback that will assist the student teacher in preparing for the formal evaluations of instruction that the cooperating teacher, Cooperating Principal, and University Supervisor conduct using the Evaluation of Classroom Instruction Form.